top of page

 Exterior drainage doesn’t always look dramatic.
 There’s no flashing light that tells you something is wrong.

-At Bauer Home Inspections, we pay close attention to these practical details during inspections throughout Jackson and Josephine Counties — because preventing moisture problems is always easier than repairing them.
+At Bauer Home Inspections, I pay close attention to these practical details during inspections throughout Jackson and Josephine Counties — because preventing moisture problems is always easier than repairing them.

 Bauer Home Inspections